melanieleung/melanieleung/README.md

 :mortar_board: I graduated in 2021 from the University of California, Santa Barbara with a B.S. in Environmental Studies

-👯 I’m looking to collaborate on projects that use remote sensing and geographic information systems to advance our understanding of coastal resources with consideration of the impacts of climate change.
+👯 I’m looking to collaborate on projects that use remote sensing and geographic information systems to advance our understanding of coastal resources with consideration of climate change and how coastal communities are impacted.

 My Resume